isomerpages/govtech-corp/media/technews/_posts/2024-02-13-post-Kickstart your love story with these 7 digital services.md

 activities together and having shared goals are great ways for couples to stay together.
 Here’s the thing: Fitness is a continuous project; and the work never ends.</p>
-<p>And that’s why you need to download ActiveSG.
-Stay in shape together with
+<p>And that’s why you need ActiveSG.
+Stay in shape together with the many&nbsp;
-the many&nbsp;<a href="https://www.activesgcircle.gov.sg/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">ActiveSG</a>&nbsp;facilities
-across the island – at a fraction of what private gyms or operators charge!
+<a href="https://activesg.gov.sg/home" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">ActiveSG</a>&nbsp;facilities across the island – at a fraction of what
-Stuff you can do together includes classic favourites like badminton, swimming, or hitting the gym.
+private gyms or operators charge!
+Things you can do together includes classic favourites like badminton, swimming, or hitting the gym.
 But there are also programmes that you can sign up for that feature more niche sports.
-Think archery or belly dancing, or even pickleball.</p>
+Think archery, belly dancing, or even pickleball.</p>
-<p>Yes, pickleball (you read that correctly).</p>
 <p><em>(PS: You can also hold each other accountable to good fitness habits by downloading the <a href="https://www.lumihealth.sg/" rel="noopener noreferrer nofollow" target="_blank">LumiHealth </a>app)</em>
 </p>
 <h3>5.
 Prepare to settle down together with MyNiceHome</h3>